islee0220/prototype-app/README.md

 - Helpful to have system where other people can see your tasks and where you are in terms of progress

 Student #2
--Are there any specific “strategies, techniques, tools” you've developed for prioritizing tasks and staying on top of assignments and deadlines?
+- Are there any specific “strategies, techniques, tools” you've developed for prioritizing tasks and staying on top of assignments and deadlines?
 Writing tasks down on google calender and checking academic tasks on canvas calender.
 - What role do digital tools (apps, software) play in your time management?
 Digital calender is essential as a student, there is a good feature were you could download every.
 - Do you use more than 1 tool to help you stay organized?
 Why 1 or why more?
 Use more than one tool due to some are not automatically synchronized.
 - Do you also use analog time management tools like planners, notebooks, or to-do lists?
 No, its hard bring along.